 Title and Abstract

 c.
 Consider your audience and their interests.
 Who is your audience and what interests them?
 Most audiences are not fundamentally interested in what you did.
 They are primarily interested in implications for their specific issues/concerns.
 Understand your audience’s interests and focus on information that addresses their interests.
 Accept that many of the things that were interesting to you may not be included in your communications.

 To whom do you want to describe the QI project and what are their interests?
 The typical audiences are summarized in the table below along with a communication’s usual relevant purpose, format, and content.

 Approval for MOC

 UM QI report form outlining information to be described

-Written stepwise description of two or more linked cycles of improvement efforts and of activities of participating physicians
+Written stepwise description of one or more cycles of improvement efforts and of activities of participating physicians

 Local clinical leaders